Computer Updates Troubleshooting

 A common problem encountered when attempting to update the operating system is, “A problem on your computer is preventing the update from being downloaded or installed.”
 This is usually a firewall issue.
 Configuring the firewall to allow the download to complete will correct this situation.

 Sometimes this can be due to the computer not being connected to the Internet or an intermittent connection.
 These are often large files that take a few minutes or longer to download, if the connection to the Internet is interrupted, the download is unable to finish.
 Loose or damaged Ethernet cables are often responsible for intermittent connections.
-Sometime the Internet Service Provider is experiencing a problem and attempting the update at another time will be necessary.
+Sometimes the Internet Service Provider is experiencing a problem and attempting the update at another time will be necessary.

 Updating the BIOS can be very difficult and any error will often result in the computer or laptop not being able to start.
-Often when an error occurs updating the BIOS the main board must be replaced.
+Often when an error occurs updating the BIOS the mainboard must be replaced.
 Having a trained technician update the BIOS on a desktop or laptop is often the best choice for most computer users.

 I Hope You Liked This Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.